Paarthale Paravasam: Production

 Paarthale Paravasam was launched as Balachander's 100th film at his office in Chennai.
 The original cast announced on the day of the launch included noted singer S. P. Balasubrahmanyam.
 However, he was replaced by prominent poet Vaali before the shoot started.
 Moreover, Raju Sundaram was initially supposed to play the role eventually portrayed by Lawrence in the film.
 Balachandar managed to select Kamal Haasan in a guest appearance, but failed to do the same with Rajinikanth.

 Production of the film was delayed multiple times during the shoot owing to rains in Kerala.
 Balachander also announced that Rahman and Simran's busy scheduled had held up the film's progress.
-A song for the film was shot in Malaysia featuring Madhavan and Sneha.
+The song "Nee Thaan En Desiya Geetham" was shot in Malaysia featuring Madhavan and Sneha.
+Some scenes were canned in Taiping.
 Another was shot at Bekal Fort, Kasargod, in Kerala with Madhavan and Simran, which took five days to finish.
 The introduction song of Madhavan and a team of dancers was shot in Ooty, while a fourth song sequence, with Madhavan and Simran was on the floors of AVM.
 The fifth was picturised in the Vijaya Vauhini Studios, in sets where Lawrence and Simran danced for the fifth song.